owen-pierce/simplesearch/README.md

 ## Known Issues

-- Writing a valid command, hitting space, then backspace causes the valid command to show on the list
 - The window can sometimes lose focus resulting in an unusable application which will autoclose or can be manually killed

 ## Possible Changes